 A hybrid between Meadow Pipit (A. pratensis) and Water Pipit (A. spinoletta) was confirmed by genetic analysis (Bures, Nadvornik & Saetre, 2002).

 A few Russian studies report hybridization between (sub)species or populations of Wagtails.
 The complicated taxonomy of these birds hinders interpretation of the results.
 In general subspecies are not supported by genetic data (Pavlova et al., 2005; Harris et al., 2018; Semenov et al., 2018).
 In the Yamal Peninsula, White Wagtails (M. alba) are separated into tundra and forest populations.
 The zone between these habitats may contain hybrids (Ryzhanovskii, 2006).
 In addition, two subspecies of Siberian White Wagtails (M. a. alba and M. a. personata) interbreed, resulting in introgression (Semenov, Yurlov & Khaydarov, 2010).
-A detailed analysis of a hybrid zone between these subspecies indicated that head plumage is determined by two genomic regions and probably plays an important role in reproductive isolation (Semenov, et al. 2017).
+A detailed analysis of a hybrid zone between these subspecies indicated that head plumage is determined by two genomic regions and probably plays an important role in reproductive isolation (Semenov, et al. 2017, Semenov et al., 2021).

 Bures, S., Nadvornik, P. & Saetre, G. P. (2002).
 Brief report – Hybridization and apparent hybridization between meadow pipit (Anthus pratensis) and water pipit (A-spinoletta).
 Hereditas 136, 254-256.